hed-standard/hed-specification/docs/source/07_Library_schemas.md

 under the standard schema node `XXX`.
 <br/>&nbsp;<br/>
 4. Nodes in the unmerged version cannot have the `inLibrary` attribute.
-In contrast, nodes from the library schema are given the `inLibrary` attribute during the merging process.
+In contrast, nodes from the library schema are given the `inLibrary==YYY` attribute during the merging process.
+Here `YYY` is the library schema name.

-The following excerpt from an unmerged library schema in MediaWiki format shows a library schema node (`Data-mode`) rooted to `Statistical-value` in the standard schema.
+The following excerpt from an unmerged TESTLIB library schema in MediaWiki format shows a library schema node (`Data-mode`) rooted to `Statistical-value` in the standard schema.

 ````{admonition} Example of a rooted node in an unmerged schema in MediaWiki format.